dpwiese/personal-website/content/posts/typescript-crc-calculator.md

 Finally, when sharing the URL to the single page with it's included JavaScript, one can easily view the underlying source code in their browser to understand and verify the implementation.
 However viewing the source in browser is not ideal, and it seemed helpful to simply import and display in a code block the JavaScript source for easy inspection.
-As this site is built with Hugo this is accomplished very easily with a shortcode and Hugos <a href="https://gohugo.io/functions/readfile/" target="_blank">`readFile`</a> command.
+As this site is built with Hugo this is accomplished very easily with a shortcode and Hugos <a href="https://gohugo.io/functions/readfile/" target="_blank"><code style="color:#1269d3;">readFile</code></a> command.
-This is well described <a href="https://stackoverflow.com/questions/39539812/how-can-another-file-be-included-in-a-hugo-markdown-page" target="_blank">here</a> and shown below:
+This is well described [here](https://stackoverflow.com/questions/39539812/how-can-another-file-be-included-in-a-hugo-markdown-page) and shown below:

 ```go
 {{ $file := .Get "file" | readFile }}